 To ensure complete disinfection of the potable water system, it is recommended that the following procedure be followed on a new system, one that has not been used for a period of time, or one that could have become contaminated.

 This procedure is also recommended before long periods of storage such as over winter.

-Coaches with Full-Coach Water Filtration System (in Water Center)
+Coaches with Full-Coach Water Filtration System

+(Located in water service center)